Characters: Fairy Tail Others

 - Killed Off for Real: Tartarus kills a few of them before Fairy Tail arrives to come help them.

 - Living MacGuffin: They're the keys to a bomb weapon that'll wipe out all of the magic on the continent.
 It was meant as a last resort for extremely desperate measures.
 Tartarus however wants to use it against humankind so the can easily wipe them out.

-- No Name Given: For a while, but later averted when the anime came out and finally named the others.
-They are Belno (the only female besides Ultear), Leiji (wearing a white hood with shades), Hogg (a large old man with three eyes), and Yuri (a tall and rather thin man with lanky appendages).
+- No Name Given: For a while, but later averted when the anime came out and finally named most of the others.
+Among them are Belno (the only female besides Ultear), Leiji (wearing a white hood with shades), and Hogg (a large old man with three eyes).

 - Reasonable Authority Figure: Before the current council, while they always griped about Fairy Tail's antics, they know they mean no harm and were willing to overlook most of what they did.

 - Unwitting Pawn: Jellal tricks them into firing the Etherion over the Tower of Heaven to complete his scheme to which afterward Ultear destroys their building.
 This incident leads to their disbandment.